Privacy Policy

 Questions, comments and requests regarding this privacy policy are welcomed and should be addressed to our Data Privacy Manager.

 We use Google Analytics to monitor how our website is being used so we can make improvements.
 Our use of Google Analytics requires us to pass to Google your IP address (but no other information) - Google uses this information to prepare site usage reports for us, but Google may also share this information with other Google services.
-In particular, Google may use the data collected to contextualize and personalise the advertisements of its own advertising network.
+In particular, Google may use the data collected to contextualize and personalize the ads of its own advertising network.
 Related information: